practicalli/clojure/docs/clojure-cli/index.md

 clojure -M:repl/rebel
 ```

 ???
-HINT "Install Practicalli Community Tool aliases"
+HINT "Add a wide range of aliases by installing Practicalli Clojure CLI Config"
-    [Practicalli Clojure CLI Config]() provides aliases for a wide range of tools for use with Clojure CLI to support Clojure software development.
+    [Practicalli Clojure CLI Config](/clojure/install/clojure-cli/#practicalli-clojure-cli-config) provides aliases for a wide range of tools for use with Clojure CLI to support Clojure software development.

 ### Precedence Order